Shuriken1987/SmartAssistantGPT/README.md

 **Text Chatting:** Type your message in the input box and press the send button to chat with the AI assistant.

 **Audio Transcription:** Click the microphone button to start recording your audio, and click again to stop.
-The transcribed text will be sent to the chat.
+The audio will be sent to Whisper for transcription, and the answer will be sent to the chat.

 ## 🤝 Contributing